purescript/documentation/Project-Ideas.md

 - A quaternion rotation library
 - Automatic differentiation
-- A priority queue implementation
+- A priority queue implementation (this could reuse a lot of the code in [purescript-sequences](/hdgarrood/purescript-sequences))
-- Interval trees
+- Interval trees (this could also reuse a lot of the code in [purescript-sequences](/hdgarrood/purescript-sequences))
 - Efficient set and map union